Curved Air

 (side 1)

 Released as the lead off single, 'Back Street Luv' may have represented the band at their most commercial, but for my two cents, it was also the band at their creative best.
-A well deserved UK hit, the song had everything going for it including a great, slightly ominous melody and Kristina's sultry delivery.
-For anyone interested, YouTube has a nice clip of the band performing the song: http://www.youtube.com/watch?v=mUnjMI81vAA rating: **** stars
+The song had everything going for it including a great, slightly ominous melody and Kristina's sultry delivery making it a great choice as a single and ultimately their biggest commercial single:

 UK pressing